Ralph Garman: Comics

-In 2014, Kevin Smith and Garman wrote a Batman '66 crossover featuring Batman and Green Hornet titled Batman 66 meets the Green Hornet.
+In 2014, Kevin Smith and Garman wrote a Batman '66 crossover featuring Batman and Green Hornet titled Batman 66 Meets the Green Hornet.

 Personal life

 Garman married Kari Watson in April 2005.
 Watson gave birth to the couple's premature twins, Lincoln and Olivia, on March 26, 2010.
 Lincoln acquired an illness shortly after birth and died.
 Olivia remained in the neonatal intensive care unit for two months before coming home.
 Garman's mother died on November 13, 2012, from a sudden heart attack and kidney failure.
 On January 2, 2020, Garman announced on Twitter that his father had died of brain cancer earlier that morning.
 In March of that year, both on Twitter and during an episode #356 of the Hollywood Babble-On podcast (which Garman hosts with filmmaker Kevin Smith), he announced that he and his wife Kari were in the midst of a divorce, but that they were still on good terms.
 Their divorce was finalized later that year.

+On September 14, 2024, Garman married Jennifer Stewart, at a wedding officiated by Kevin Smith.